Features Pricing Docs Blog Try Demo Log In Sign Up

 That screenshot was useless.
 I needed a clean shot of the actual page.

-It's the most common reason I see screenshots come out looking broken, and I've been chasing this problem inside screenshotrun for a while now.
-The solution I ended up with isn't a one-liner.
-It's three layers of blocking that work together, and below is the walkthrough with the actual code I use inside the renderer.
+It's the most common reason I see screenshots come out looking broken.
+The solution I ended up with isn't a one-liner — it's three layers of blocking that work together, and below is the walkthrough with the actual Playwright code I use in production.

 What you actually need to block (more than you think)